zocoi/bower-installer/README.md

 ```

 #Ignore files
 Files can be ignored and not copied.
-Do so by adding the appropriate keys to the `ignore` array.
+Do so by adding the appropriate  to the `ignore` array.
 In the following example, `ember-model` has as dependency on `ember` and `handlebars`, so normally `ember` and the `handlebars` js files would be copied but in this case we don't want them copied over.
 Example:
  ```javascript
 {
   "name" : "test",